Appearance

 API versioning

-Jabra Plus APIs use explicit version headers to maintain backward compatibility while evolving functionality.
+Jabra Plus APIs use explicit version headers to control behavior and maintain backward compatibility as functionality evolves.
 See full description of available APIs and versions in the API Portal.
-Version header format:

-api-version: [version-number]Backward compatibility: Older versions will remain supported during transition periods.
-New parameters or response fields added will always be in a new version, to avoid breaking existing integrations.
+api-version: [version-number]Backward compatibility: Older versions remain supported for a transition period.
+Breaking changes are only introduced in new versions, and new parameters or response fields are added via new versions to avoid impacting existing integrations.

-When getting a list of devices the response will be delivered in pages of max 100 devices (recommended value).
-If more devices are available a continuation token is provided to request next pages of devices.
+When you request a list of devices, the response is returned in pages of up to 100 devices (recommended value).
+If more devices are available, a continuation token is included in the response.
+You can use this token to request the next page of devices.

-Example of using continuation token to request next page:
+Example of using a continuation token to request next page:

 The continuation token is provided in the API response when more pages are available.